Adam-Krull/temperature-predictor/README.md

 ## Getting started
 This notebook should be executed in an environment running Python.

-Dependencies -
+Dependencies:

-Tensorflow: Build the deep learning model and train it.
+- Tensorflow: Build the deep learning model and train it.
-Numpy: Organize the data into numpy arrays and split into train/validation subsets.
+- Numpy: Organize the data into numpy arrays and split into train/validation subsets.
-Matplotlib: Visualize the results of the model training and overlay the known temperatures with the predictions.
+- Matplotlib: Visualize the results of the model training and overlay the known temperatures with the predictions.
-Csv: Read in the csv file.
+- Csv: Read in the csv file.

 ## Overview
 The code begins by importing the dependencies and defining a helper function to plot data.
 The data is downloaded to the temp folder and the csv file is read.
 The relevant information from the dataset is saved in a couple of lists, which are converted to numpy arrays and then plotted.
 The dataset is split into train and validation arrays.